plutaniano/compsci/os/01_intro_and_processes/homework/05_interlude_process_api.md

 ### [Code](https://pages.cs.wisc.edu/~remzi/Classes/537/Spring2018/Book/cpu-api.pdf)
 1. **Write a program that calls fork().
-Before calling fork(), have the
-main process access a variable (e.g., x) and set its value to some-
+Before calling fork(), have the main process access a variable (e.g., x) and set its value to something (e.g., 100).
-thing (e.g., 100).
 What value is the variable in the child process?
-What happens to the variable when both the child and parent change
-the value of x?
+What happens to the variable when both the child and parent change the value of x?**
 - Each of the processes has its own variable, so if the child modifies it, it doesn't  affect the parent, or vice-versa.
 ```c
 #include <stdio.h>